coreinfrastructure/best-practices-badge/doc/other.md

     This must be monitored or periodically checked, because new vulnerabilities are continuously being discovered.

-START HERE.

 ### Release

--   Releases of the software intended for widespread use MUST be cryptographically signed, and there MUST be a documented process explaining to users how they can obtain the public signing keys and verify the signature.
+-   Project releases of the software intended for widespread use MUST be cryptographically signed, and there MUST be a documented process explaining to users how they can obtain the public signing keys and verify the signature.